Skip to main content

 To make sure Paraplatin is safe for you, tell your doctor if you have ever had:

-You should not breastfeed while using Paraplatin.
+Do not breastfeed while receiving Paraplatin.

 How is Paraplatin given?

 You may be given other medications to help prevent serious side effects or an allergic reaction.
-Keep using these medicines for as long as your doctor has prescribed.

 Your kidney and liver function may also need to be tested.